Claire names range from the classic Clara to elaborate Clarimond to modern possibilities like Clarity and Sinclair.

 CHIARA

 The Italian form of the name brings to mind a host of international options.
 There’s the Irish Ciara, with a completely separate origin and meaning.
 Kiara and company could be re-spellings of either, or just a whole new name.
-It’s elaborate, impeccably Italian, and probably easier to wear than, say, Elettra or Fiammetta.
+It’s elaborate, impeccably Italian, and possibly easier to wear than, say, Elettra or Fiammetta.

 CHIARINA